A topic from the subject of Thermodynamics in Chemistry.

 G = H - TS

-where T is temperature.
+where T is the absolute temperature in Kelvin.

 Key Points

-• Entropy measures disorder and randomness.
+• Entropy (S) measures the disorder and randomness of a system.

 Experiment: Concept of Enthalpy and Entropy